Skip to contents

 x

-Factor variable containing the raw outcomes.
+A factor variable containing the observed outcomes.

 p